 2 teaspoons vanilla

-Add the butter, sugar, milk, cocoa and espresso powder to a 4 quart saucepan.
+Add the butter, sugar, milk, cocoa, chili powder and espresso powder to a 4 quart saucepan.

 Bring to a rapid boil and let boil for one minute.